Connect with us

 As a first-time buyer, gains can be made by holding off until the property cycle is in a slump, i.e. the purchase price may be less than buying the same property in the boom stage of the process.

-However, in a slump, the cost of living is usually higher as there’s less business confidence and growth, and mortgage prices are higher.
+However, in a slump, the cost of living is usually higher as there’s less business confidence and growth and higher mortgage prices.

-Therefore, first-home buyers aim to get onto the property ladder when the timing is for them.
+Therefore, first-home buyers aim to get onto the property ladder when suitable.

 It’s always a good time to buy property when the numbers work in your favour, i.e. contribute a healthy deposit, so you’re borrowing less and within the DTI (debt to income ratio); so fluctuations in the market caused by the stages of the property cycle don’t impede your ability to make the loan repayments including the ‘principal’, so your mortgage is decreasing in value.